DanielRaible76/3D-modeling/README.md

 Description

 Welcome to the 3D project page!
 This is a series of 1/48 O-scale superdetail designs, in 'STL' format.
-Most sujects are from teh Great Lakes region.
+Most sujects are from the Great Lakes region.
 All files hosted here have been successfully printed using resin technology (unless otherwise noted).

 Printing